Brett Hudson

-Brett Stuart Patrick Hudson (born January 18, 1953) is an American musician and singer-songwriter.
+Brett Stuart Patrick Hudson (born January 18, 1953) is an American musician, singer-songwriter, writer, producer and actor.
 He was the youngest member of the musical group the Hudson Brothers, which was formed by his older brothers, Mark and Bill, in 1965.
 He is now a TV producer and writer.

 Early life

 Hudson was born and raised in Portland, Oregon, the youngest of three boys (Mark and Bill are his two elder brothers) born to Eleanor (née Salerno) and William Louis Hudson.
 His mother was Italian American (his maternal grandfather came from Carlentini, Province of Syracuse, Sicily, Italy).
 He and his brothers were nephews of actor Keenan Wynn.
 Hudson's father walked out on the family when he was six, and Eleanor was forced to raise her boys alone, relying on welfare to raise them during their upbringing.
 He was raised Roman Catholic.

 Career

 Hudson formed the production company Frozen Pictures with Burt Kearns.
-He has produced many television shows including All the Presidents' Movies with Martin Sheen for Bravo, The Secret History of Rock 'N' Roll for Court TV hosted by Gene Simmons of KISS as well as Fox TV's A Current Affair.
+He has produced many television shows including All the Presidents' Movies with Martin Sheen for Bravo, The Secret History of Rock 'N' Roll for Court TV hosted by Gene Simmons of Kiss as well as Fox TV's A Current Affair.
 He also co-wrote and produced the Burt Reynolds movie Cloud 9.
 In 2012, Hudson co-produced Hansel & Gretel Get Baked released theatrically by Tribeca Film.
 He previewed his movie The Chris Montez Story with Chris Montez at The Fest for Beatles Fans convention held March 2010 in Secaucus, New Jersey.

 He can be heard singing background on an odd assortment of CDs including Alice Cooper's 1994 The Last Temptation and Ringo Starr's 1999 I Wanna Be Santa Claus.
 He is also a trumpet player.